harshil-garg/ECE458-Group-Project/README.md

 | comment | **Optional**.
 The new comment about the ingredient. | String |

 #### Delete Ingredient
 * Allows the user to delete an existing ingredient.
-When deleting an ingredient that exists in a SKU, the ingredient will be removed from that SKU
+When deleting an ingredient that exists in a SKU, the ingredient will be removed from that SKU.
 **URL**: ```POST / api/ingredients/delete```

 **Parameters**